Do you have an idea for a product or service you want to create, but lack the capital to get it off the ground?

 After 34 days we funded to a total of $322,696 on Kickstarter, far surpassing our initial goal.

 We springboarded that initial launch and went on to win the Shopify Build a Business contest in 2016, and then scaled enough to win the Build a Bigger Business in 2017.
 (Ours was the first company to ever do that.)

 Since then we have grown that business to 8-figures in less than 2 years, without taking on any outside investment.

 Yes, all that without ever giving up any % of equity.

 Tobi Lutke, CEO of Shopify, advised us personally to avoid taking on investment until it’s absolutely crucial.
 Consider that most investors want to get a 5-10X return on their investment, therefore the equity you’re giving up is very expensive in the long run.

-But that’s not the only reason to get capital for your idea via crowdfunding.
+But that’s not the only reason to get capital for your idea via reward based crowdfunding.
 It also can help make the product better, and make your company more likely to last in the long-term.

 Pre-selling: A win-win

 As a creator, I previously would have thought the idea of selling a product before it existed to be a “scam”.
 However if you look around you’ll start recognizing that many companies are already pre-selling products every day, and no one thinks twice about it.